Caravan in need of a desperate clean? Read on for our caravan cleaning tips to make sure your caravan stays looking (and smelling!) good.

 9. Give Your Solar Panels Some Attention

 Keep an eye on your solar panels to see if they need cleaning.
 Chances are, they’ll need attention whenever you clean your van.
 Always check the manual of the panels for any specific cleaning and maintenance tips.
-As a general rule, you can do the following: Start by hose down your solar panels.
+As a general rule, you can do the following: Start by hosing down your solar panels.
 Then, use a sponge or mop to clean the panels with water and remove anything from the surface.
-Hose the down again to get rid of soap residue.
+Hose them down again to get rid of soap residue.
 Then check underneath to remove any debris or leaves.
 This ensures the airflow is good and the system stays cool.

 Whatever you do, NEVER use sharp or hard objects to clean the panels as these may cause damage and stop your panes from working as efficiently as possible.